rajnish17100/Credit-Management/README.md

-#Read About Output buffering......If anywhere you get the error like headers can not be send...the add one function in you php Script
+#Read About Output buffering......If anywhere you get the error like headers can not be send...then add one function in your php Script
 #ob_start();

 # Credit-Management